-Figure 18: The CC2541 firmware block diagram

 Operating system abstraction layer (OSAL) controls all tasks and priorities of stack layers, provide communication between higher stack layers and lower layers by registering callback functions.
 To create an application to communicate with the AFE and transfer data, a custom profile must be created.
 In this profile, a 16-bit UUID which is 0x2D37 is used to identify characteristic of the ECG service.
 This application is set to be a task of the OSAL queue, when the task is up for execution, the values in the characteristics are read and transmitted to the connected device.